#01 Parco Borelli

 From the church it is possible to enter directly the Borelli family burial place with white marble sarcophagi.
 The family memorial chapel is rectangular, with a barrel vault.
 Here too, the walls are painted in alternate black and white bands, a clear reference to the Romanesque style of Pisa.

-The ice-house
+The Ice-House

 On the right of the path that from the Galleria Carlo Alberto leads to the first terrace of the garden, there is the “Ice-house“.

-The ice-house is an interesting testimony of how of the Lords of Demonte used to live.
 In winter. the snow was collected and stored in layers separated by straw.
 In the hot summer, the ice thus formed was cut into blocks.
 The ice-house is hypogeal and has the shape of an overturned dome.

 Today the ice-house has been fully restored.
 It is possible to see it through a trap door in the stone house with a flagstone roof that stands on top of it.
-The township has taken steps in order to renovate it not to a practical end but, at least, for its historical and cultural interest.

-The greenhouse
+The Greenhouse

 The greenhouse stands on the second terrace of the garden.